-The time spent on chairlifts and cable cars is about two hours altogether, without counting the time spent queuing for them or having a break in one of the many refuges dotted along the circuit.
+The time spent on chairlifts, gondola lifts, cable cars and aerial tramways is about two hours altogether, without counting the time spent queuing for them or having a break in one of the many refuges dotted along the circuit.

 Some more instructions and info: you are advised to start the ski tour Sella Ronda no later than 10.00 in the morning, although it is a good idea to start even earlier, especially if it is the first time you have tried it.
 Another word of warning: you must reach the last pass by 15.30 otherwise you will miss the last chairlifts, cable cars or gondolas (in order to return to the starting point in time); they close between 16.00 and 16.30.
 In bad weather (snowdrift and strong wind), some lifts may be closed.

 All of the runs together take about one and a half hours, depending on how good a skier you are.

 Where to stay?
 There are many accommodation options in all the villages and ski resorts in the Dolomites surrounding the Sella Massif.
 If you are looking for accommodations (room, suite or apartments in hotel, garni, chalet or holiday apartments residence and vacation rental) for your ski holiday, use our inquiry form.
 Vacation offers will then be sent to you right away.

 Discover the path of the ski slopes and ski lifts of the Sellaronda, as well as the accommodations in the interactive map of the Sella Ronda in the Dolomiti Superski area.